Jon Berti Player Props: Marlins vs. Rays

-Jon Berti -- with a slugging percentage of .600 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Tampa Bay Rays, with Tyler Glasnow on the mound, on July 25 at 6:40 PM ET.
+Jon Berti and his .448 on-base percentage over his past 10 games (113 points higher than his season-long percentage), will be in action for the Miami Marlins against the Tampa Bay Rays and Zach Eflin on July 26 at 12:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Rockies.
+In his last game he had a one-hit performance (1-for-3) against the Rays.

 Jon Berti Game Info & Props vs. the Rays